 Clinical Neuroscience Research Unit Elective This elective offers senior medical students the opportunity to work closely with a variety of patients who are hospitalized during their participation and treatment in research protocols.
 The Clinical Neuroscience Research Unit (CNRU) is a thirteen-bed inpatient ward with associated outpatient clinics and basic science laboratories on the third floor of the Connecticut Mental Health Center (CMHC).
 Supervised implementation of novel psychopharmacology, exposure to multiple aspects of clinical and basic science research, and in-depth experience with individual and group psychotherapies are educational aspects of this elective.
 Patients' diagnostic categories include depression, obsessive-compulsive disorder, schizophrenia, cocaine abuse, substance abuse, and psychiatric genetics.
 Prerequisite: required Psychiatry clerkship.
 Open to fourth-year students only.
 One student every four weeks.
-Director: B. Fuehrlein

-Forensic Inpatient Psychiatry Elective This elective at Whiting Forensic Hospital exposes students to a variety of elements of mental health and medical care for forensically hospitalized individuals with severe mental illness and substance use disorders.
-Students learn about and actively participate in the longitudinal inpatient care for individuals in Connecticut who are found not guilty by reason of insanity (NGRI) and not competent to stand trial, in both high-security and enhanced (medium) security psychiatric treatment environments.
+Director: B. Fuehrlein individuals in Connecticut who are found not guilty by reason of insanity (NGRI) and not competent to stand trial, in both high-security and enhanced (medium) security psychiatric treatment environments.
 Students also have the chance to observe hearings for individuals found NGRI before the state's Psychiatric Security Review Board.
 Students with a particular interest in the medical care of forensic populations also have an opportunity to work with the hospital's internists to provide the patient's primary medical care.
 Students with an interest in administration and leadership in health care also have an opportunity to work with the hospital medical director to better understand the elements of leadership, policy development, and hospital management inherent in overseeing the operations of a large, state-operated forensic psychiatric hospital.
-Four-week rotation.
-Director: B. Fuehrlein
+Fourweek rotation, Director: B. Fuehrlein